neutron-org/dex-quint-model/modelReport.md

  - The value of all tranches remains the same, except for the tranches corresponding to the tick, which may increase in value due to the maker part of the limit order message.

 9. When a user deposits to a pool:
- - The value of existing pools either incrases (for the pool to which the user deposits) or remains the same.
+ - The value of existing pools either increases (for the pool to which the user deposits) or remains the same.
  - If the deposit is provided in a different ratio than the existing ratio of the pool, a fee for the swap (to reach the existing ratio) is paid.
  - [POOL-RATIO-CONSTANT] If the autoswap option is set to false, the ratio in the pool does not change when performing (non-initial) deposits.
  - [SHARES-FOR-DEPOSITS] If a user successfully deposits positive amount of coins (at least one in the pair), they will get in return a positive amount of shares.